csteach441/csteach441.github.io/weekly_assignment.md

 2) Relative to your chosen project for the final assessment, please consider and define the following,

   * how you intend to encourage a user's competence relative to your application?
-    * eg: consider the Robinson model of competence, and the various stages
+    * e.g. consider the Robinson model of competence, and the various stages
   * how will visibility be integrated within your application to aid user feedback?
   * what is the role of affordance relative to feedback within your application?
     * consider both **activational** and **behavioural** feedback